symetryn/OCR-to-speech-phonegap-app/README.md

 # OCR-to-speech-phonegap-app
-An application that creates books by reading text and reads the text using text-to-speech
+An application that creates books by reading text and reads the text using text-to-speech using cordova plugins and material design lite